 To remove the screw, few gadgets work better than an inexpensive screw extractor bit.
-But what if you don't happen to have an extractor bit on hand?
-Fortunately, you have a generous number of options for removing that stripped screw.
+But what if you don't have an extractor bit on hand?
+Fortunately, there are a number of options for removing that stripped screw.
 All of these methods use basic tools or materials that you may already have on hand around the house or shop—drill bits, pliers, steel wool, and even abrasive powder or rubber bands.

 Watch Now: 4 Ways to Remove a Stripped Screw or Bolt

 Switch to a Flat-Head Screwdriver

 If you're trying to remove a Phillips head screw, switch to a manual flat-head screwdriver.
 By pressing hard, it's often possible to dig into the stripped head by angling the screwdriver.

 02 of 10

 Use a Larger Driver Bit

 Switch out the driver bit in your drill for another one designed for a screw with a larger head.
 The larger driver bit can distribute the pressure across more of the screw head, helping to turn the screw out.